My Top Three Knee Pain Exercises

 These can also be used for prevention of knee pain “prehab”.

 In these cases I see the muscles are generally not working as they should be.
 The calves play an essential role in the efficient functioning of knee and ankle.

 For this exercise all you need to do is make sure that you are supported, just in case you lose your balance.
 Slowly raise your heels off the ground.
 You then slowly lower your heels back down.
 For this exercise slow is important as it teaches the control of the muscle.
 This should be done in sets of ten and repeated three times.

 This exercise is designed to improve the strength of the calf muscles but also helps to improve control and stability around the knee and ankle.
 This is also a good exercise for those who have had an ankle sprain (once the ankle is stable).

 The next progression of this exercise is to perform the movement with the heel hanging over the end of the stairs.

 2. Seated leg lifts

-In knee problems I have found the most common area of muscle imbalance is the thigh (quads).
+I have found the most common area of muscle imbalance is the thigh (quads) in knee problems.
 The muscles here help to control the movement of the knee cap.